mau-jac/1T6-F20/wk1/evolution_computers.md

 <br>

-Try to appreciate how tightly we can pack transistors inside a microchip:
+The video below helps us appreciate how tightly we can pack transistors inside a microchip:

 <br>